 There are times when we have to work on administrative items in our business but as much as possible, work on your activities that will move your business forward.
 Work ON your career not in your career.
 Focus on how you can move your career forward as much as possible.

 17. Put Your Oxygen Mask On First.

 This is what they tell you when you get on an airplane Self-care is really important to take care of yourself.
 One of my friends in my mastermind group has three kids and when she does have her nanny, she spends one of those hours her nanny is there going for a run.
 Then, she can come back and be way more focused for those next couple of hours her nanny is still there.

 Maybe it’s a bath, manicure or book.
 For me, it’s my morning time.
-If I don’t get that, I am not as great CEO, mother, wife.
-The only reason I am here doing this video is because I am doing my best to take care of myself and stay energized in my personal life too.
+If I don’t get that, I am not a great CEO, mother, wife.
+The only reason I am here doing this video is that I am doing my best to take care of myself and stay energized in my personal life too.

 18. Aim For 7 Hours of Sleep.